 Section 106: National Historic Preservation Act

-National Historic Preservation Act Consulting Parties Meetings
+National Historic Preservation Act Consulting Parties Meeting

-The Federal Highway Administration (FHWA) and the State of Hawaiʻi Department of Transportation (HDOT) held virtual meetings for National Historic Preservation Act Section 106 compliance for Honoapiʻilani Highway Improvements pursuant to 36 CFR § 800.2.
+The Federal Highway Administration (FHWA) and the State of Hawaiʻi Department of Transportation (HDOT) are continuing consultation under Federal Section 106 and State HRS Chapter 6E.

 Submit a Comment